-CTANDARD READING I PLUS EXEMPLARS STANDARD IDENTIFIER EXPECTATION ALIGNMENT READING STEM WRITING PROMPT Informationa l Text RI.1 Key Ideas and Details Quote accurately from a text when explaining what the text says explicitly and when drawing inferences from the text.
+READING I PLUS EXEMPLARS STANDARD EXPECTATION ALIGNMENT READING STEM WRITING PROMPT Foundationa l Skills RF.4.c Fluency Read with sufficient accuracy and fluency to support comprehension.
+Use context to confirm or self-correct word recognition and understanding, rereading as necessary.
+Standard met Reread this excerpt.
+What does the word "talisman" mean?
+Choose a selection you have read.
+Who is telling the story?
+What clues helped you identify who is speaking?
+Informationa l/Nonfiction Text RI.1 Key Ideas and Details Quote accurately using textual evidence when explaining what the text says explicitly and when drawing inferences from the text.
+Summarize the text.
 Standard met The Richter Scale measures Create a diagram that lists the following information about a selection: Who, What, Where, When, Why, How.
-RI.2 Key Ideas and Details Determine two or more main ideas of a text, explain how they are supported by key details, and summarize the text.
+RI.2 Key Ideas and Details Determine two or more main ideas of a text and explain how they are supported by key details.
 Standard met This selection is mainly about Ray Bradbury and his Describe parts of a selection that held important clues to help you understand what was happening.
-RI.3 Key Ideas and Details Explain the relationships or interactions between two or more individuals, events, ideas, or concepts in a historical, scientific, or technical text based on specific information in the text and include texts by and about American Indians.
+RI.3 Key Ideas and Details Explain the relationships or interactions between two or more individuals, events, ideas, or concepts in a historical, scientific, or technical text based on specific information in the text.
 Standard met According to the selection, if the silver ant takes longer than ten minutes to search for food, it will Use a selection you have read to finish this statement: "If only (a character) had done (this action) instead of (this action), then (make a prediction about what might have happened)."
 Use details from the selection to explain and support your prediction.
-RI.4 Craft and Structure Determine the meaning of general academic and domainspecific words and phrases in a text relevant to a Grade 5 topic or subject area.
+RI.4 Craft and Structure Determine the meaning of general academic and domain-specific words and phrases in a text relevant to a grade 5 topic or subject area.
 Standard met In this excerpt, what does the phrase "the toast of all of Europe" mean?
 Choose a selection that included some unfamiliar vocabulary.
 Replace the unfamiliar words with synonyms that are easier to understand yet still convey the same meaning.
-RI.8 Integration of Knowledge and Ideas Explain how an author uses reasons and evidence to support particular points in a text, identifying which reasons and evidence support which point(s).
+RI.8 Integration of Knowledge and Ideas Explain how an author uses reasons and evidence to support particular points in a text, identifying which reasons and evidence supports which point(s).
 Standard met This excerpt explains that some scientists think the Great Sphinx at Giza is older than both Kings Khufu and Khafre.
 Choose the sentence that gives evidence to support this.
 Describe at least five ways you can tell if a selection is true or not true.
 Use examples from selections you have read to support your statements.
 RI.9 Integration of Knowledge and Ideas Integrate information from several texts on the same topic in order to write or speak about the subject knowledgeably.
 Standard met Three of the following describe reasons why people chose to travel to the West.
 Which one of the following was NOT a reason?
 After reading a non-fiction selection, group facts from the selection under appropriate headings.